masaomi/test_depth_interview_ai_2025/README.md

 ### Admin Panel

+**Authentication**: The Admin Panel is protected by password authentication when `ADMIN_PASSWORD` is set in `.env`.
+If not configured, the Admin Panel button will be hidden.

-1. Navigate to the Admin Panel from the home page
+1. Navigate to the Admin Panel from the home page (if enabled)
+2. Enter the admin password if prompted
-2. Create a new interview template:
+3. Create a new interview template:
    - Enter an interview title
    - Describe what you want to ask users in natural language (like MyGPTs prompts)
    - Set the duration in seconds
-3. Save the template
+4. Save the template

+**Note**: Authentication session is stored in browser's localStorage for convenience.

 ### Conducting an Interview